Giving Thanks(Giving) 2020

 “I’m very grateful for those meals,” Joshua says.
 “They’ve been a steady source of nutrition throughout the pandemic.”

-To identify students in need, SMC Foundation worked with the college’s Emeritus Program for older adults as well as the Latino Center, Black Collegians/Umoja Community, the Center for Students with Disability, the DREAM program for undocumented students, Veterans Resource Center and Guardian Scholars—which aids SMC students who, like Joshua, were foster youths.
+To identify students in need, SMC Foundation worked with the college’s Emeritus Program for older adults as well as the Latino Center, Black Collegians/Umoja Community, the Center for Students with Disability, the DREAM program for undocumented students, Veterans Success Center and Guardian Scholars—which aids SMC students who, like Joshua, were foster youths.

 Fellow Guardian Scholar Jennifer Jones was thrown out of work completely by the pandemic.
 “I worked at the Equinox gym in Marina del Rey and lost my job when they shut down,” she says.
 Fortunately, she is able to draw unemployment.